What's the Carnivore Diet? - A Beginner's Guide (2023)

 Beyond Level 3

-Stick with level 3 for about 30 days and start to observe the changes in your digestion and metabolism.
-You should start noticing things like increased physical and mental energy.
+Stick with level 3 for around 30 days and see how your digestion and metabolism change.
+You'll notice increased physical and mental energy.

 Choosing What Level To Get Into First